-3123 SECTION 504/ADA - PROHIBITION AGAINST DISABILITY DISCRIMINATION IN EMPLOYMENT
+1623 SECTION 504/ADA - PROHIBITION AGAINST DISABILITY DISCRIMINATION IN EMPLOYMENT

-The Board prohibits discrimination against any employee or applicant based on a disability.
+The Board prohibits discrimination against employees or applicants based on their disability.
 As such, the Board will not engage in employment practices or adopt policies that discriminate on the basis of disability against qualified individuals with disabilities in every aspect of employment.
 Specifically, the Board does not discriminate on the basis of disability against a qualified individual in regard to: